Injury Management Procedures

-Physical examination forms are available in the athletic training room, in the athletic office and may be downloaded from the IHSAA website (www.ihsaa.org)
+Physical examination forms are available in the athletic training room, the athletic office or may be downloaded from the IHSAA website (www.ihsaa.org).

 Completed forms (should include history, physical exam, insurance information, parent consent and signature) should be turned in to the school athletic trainer or designated coach.
 If the form is missing a parent signature, it will be considered incomplete.

 No student may participate in IPS athletic activities (including conditioning, practices and/or competition) if they do not have a completed IHSAA physical on file.

 Concussion and Sudden Cardiac Arrest Forms